gkowalski/DicomPurge/README.md

 Series containing these instances still go through the normal review/commit workflow (status colors, export) even though there is nothing to redact on that particular instance.

+### Scrolling performance

+Decoding a DICOM frame is far too slow to do while someone scrolls, so nothing that touches pixel data happens on the GUI thread:

+- **Two worker threads.** One renders the frame the display is waiting on; the other renders frames *ahead of* the scroll (6 positions in the direction of travel, 2 behind).
+  Both run the same render path, so a prefetched frame is exactly what the display would otherwise have waited for.
+- **Two caches**, shared by both workers: decoded datasets, and finished frames keyed by `(file, frame)`.
+A frame that is already rendered — revisited, or fetched ahead — is painted immediately with no worker round-trip at all.
+The frame cache is bounded by entry count and by total bytes (counting the dataset each entry keeps alive), so a series of large radiographs cannot grow it without limit.
+- **Stale work is dropped, not decoded.** Prefetch requests from an abandoned series, or for positions a fast scrub has already passed, are discarded when the worker reaches them; and a slow render that finishes after you have moved on never paints over the image you are actually looking at.
+- The **Metadata** tab and the scaled on-screen pixmap are both rebuilt only when they actually change, keeping per-image work on the GUI thread down to the paint itself.

+Per-frame timings (dataset read, render, metadata build, display) are logged at **debug** level — set the Log tab's level filter to `DEBUG` to see where the time goes.

 ### Series status